-- (a) receives income or realizes capital gains in respect of the ordinary shares or ADSs in connection with such holder's employment activities or in such holder's capacity as (former) board member or (former) supervisory board member; or - (b) is a resident of any non-European part of the Kingdom of the Netherlands.
+- a) is an individual and receives income or realizes capital gains in respect of the ordinary shares or ADSs in connection with such holder's employment activities or in such holder's capacity as (former) board member or (former) supervisory board member; or - b) is a resident of any non-European part of the Kingdom of the Netherlands.

-PROSPECTIVE HOLDERS OF THE ORDINARY SHARES OR ADSs SHOULD CONSULT THEIR OWN PROFESSIONAL ADVISER WITH RESPECT TO THE TAX CONSEQUENCES OF ANY ACQUISITION, OWNERSHIP OR DISPOSAL OF THE ORDINARY SHARES OR ADSs IN THEIR INDIVIDUAL CIRCUMSTANCES.
+PROSPECTIVE HOLDERS OF ORDINARY SHARES OR ADSs SHOULD CONSULT THEIR OWN PROFESSIONAL ADVISER WITH RESPECT TO THE DUTCH TAX CONSEQUENCES OF ANY ACQUISITION, OWNERSHIP OR DISPOSAL OF ORDINARY SHARES OR ADSs IN THEIR INDIVIDUAL CIRCUMSTANCES.